liveuak/freenoom/README_EN.md

 # e.g. MULTIPLE_ACCOUNTS='<account1>@<password1>|<account2>@<password2>|<account3>@<password3>'
 # Of course, if you only have a single account, you only need to configure FREEENOM_USERNAME and FREEENOM_PASSWORD.
 The configurations of single account and multiple accounts will be read together and duplicated.

-# After editing, press "Esc" to return to the command mode, enter ": wq" and press Enter to save and exit.
-You will not use Google's editor to ask Google Uncle :)
+# After editing, press "Esc" to return to the command mode, enter ":wq" and press Enter to save and exit.
+If you don't use vim editor, you can ask Uncle Google. :)
 ```

 #### Add scheduled task